Bounded cohomology property on a smooth projective surface with Picard number two: The Proof of Theorem

-If $b<a$, then $C^2\le a^2H^2h^0(\mathcal O_X(C))$.
-This ends the proof by Proposition \ref{keyprop}. \end{proof} \begin{lemma} Let $X$ be a geometrically ruled surface over a smooth curve $B$ of genus $g$, with invariant $e$.
+\begin{lemma} Let $X$ be a geometrically ruled surface over a smooth curve $B$ of genus $g$, with invariant $e$.
 Let $C\subset X$ be the unique section, and let $f$ be a fibre.
-If $b(X)>0$, then $X$ satisfies the bounded cohomology. \end{lemma} \begin{proof} We first show that $e>0$ if and only if $b(X)>0$.
+If $b(X)>0$, then $X$ satisfies the bounded cohomology property. \end{lemma} \begin{proof} We first show that $e>0$ if and only if $b(X)>0$.
 By \cite[Proposition V.2.3 and 2.9]{Hartshorne77},

 If $e>0$, then $C^2<0$ (hence $b(X)>0$).
 Conversely, we may assume that $b(X)>0$.
-Then there exists a negative curve $C'=aC+bf$ on $X$.
+Then there exists a negative curve $C'=aC+a'f$ on $X$.
 As a result, $C'=C$ by \cite[Propositions V.2.20 and 2.21]{Hartshorne77}.

-Now by \cite[Proposition V.2.20(a)]{Hartshorne77}, $a>0, b\ge ae$.
-As a result, every curve $D=aC+bf(\ne C,f)$ has $D^2>0$, $(C\cdot D)\ge0$ and $(f\cdot D)>0$.
+Now by \cite[Proposition V.2.20(a)]{Hartshorne77}, $a>0, a'\ge ae$.
+As a result, every curve $D=aC+a'f(\ne C,f)$ has $D^2>0$, $(C\cdot D)\ge0$ and $(f\cdot D)>0$.
 Thus,